 Is it possible to overfeed a baby, and should you be concerned about how much your baby eats?
 Here’s what you need to know.

 When it comes to preventing overfeeding in babies, breast-feeding seems to have an advantage over bottle-feeding.
-The AAP says that breast-fed babies are better able to regulate their own feedings by eating to demand.

 Parents can’t see how much a baby is eating from a breast, while parents who are bottle-feeding may try to push their baby to finish a bottle.
 Breast-fed babies also digest breast milk more fully.
 This affects how a baby’s body will use those calories.
 As a result, breast-fed babies are rarely at risk for overfeeding.

 With a bottle, parents may be tempted to add supplements to a baby’s formula, like rice cereal or juice.
 Your baby shouldn’t drink anything except breast milk or formula for the first year of life.
 Any extras like sweetened drinks aren’t necessary.
 Fresh fruit (when age-appropriate) is preferable to juice.
 Heavily sweetened food pouches should also be eaten in moderation.

 The American Academy of Pediatrics warns against adding cereal to your baby’s bottle.
 It has been linked to excess weight gain.
 You may have heard that adding rice cereal to a baby’s formula bottle will help the baby sleep longer, but it’s not true.

 Adding rice cereal to a bottle doesn’t add nutritional value to your baby’s diet.
 You should never add rice cereal to a bottle without talking to your doctor first.

 If you have a chubby baby, don’t panic!
 Those chubby baby thighs could be a good thing.
 They likely don’t mean that your baby’s obese or will have a problem with obesity later in life.

 To avoid overfeeding, parents should: